Sedum

 • Sedum’s succulent foliage can make it a target for deer, chipmunks, and other garden visitors to nibble on.

-See also Green Beans
+See also Roses

 How to Plant Sedum